 If you see me around the school or the village I’d love to stop for a chat, and in particular I love to hear jokes, since mine aren’t very good!”

-During lockdown Sam has been providing school with videos for the children to watch at home so that they can continue to learn about our theme for worship.
-Here is an example of him discussing one of the themes ‘perseverance’.
+During lockdown Rev. Sam has been providing school with videos for the children to watch at home so that they can continue to learn about our theme for worship.
+These videos are available to view here.